napatech/dpdk/ntacc_readme.md

 	return retval;
 ```

-See below for information about the consequences of setting a default RSS/HASH function
+See below for information about the consequences of setting a default RSS/HASH function.

-## Default filter <a name="DefaultFilter"></a>
+## Default Filter <a name="DefaultFilter"></a>
 When starting the NTACC PMD driver, a default catch all filter with priority 62 (lowest priority) is created for each DPDK port.
 The filter will send all incoming packets to queue 0 for each DPDK port.
-If rte_flow filters are created with higher priority, then all packets matching these filters will be send to the queues defined by the filters.
-All packets not matching the filter will be send to queue 0.
+If rte_flow filters are created with higher priority, then all packets matching these filters will be sent to the queues defined by the filters.
+All packets not matching the filter will be sent to queue 0.

 If a default RSS (hash) mode is defined using the rte_eth_dev_configure command (mq_mode = ETH_MQ_RX_RSS), a default catch all filter is created, that will send incoming packet to all defined queues using the defined RSS/HASH function.

-> With a default RSS/HASH function, the default filter will collide with any rte_flow filters created, as all non matched packets will be distributed to all defined queues using the default RSS/HASH function.
+> With a default RSS/HASH function, the default filter will collide with any rte_flow filters created, as all non-matched packets will be distributed to all defined queues using the default RSS/HASH function.
 It is recommended not to define a default RSS/HASH function if any rte_flow filters are going to be used.

-#### Disabling default filter <a name="DisablingDefaultFilter"></a>
+#### Disabling Default Filter <a name="DisablingDefaultFilter"></a>
 The default filter can be disabled either at compile time by setting:

 `CONFIG_RTE_LIBRTE_PMD_NTACC_DISABLE_DEFAULT_FILTER=y`